 Apple AR glasses hardware: the evidence, the patents and the specs

-So, Apple’s definitely working on AR in some form – Tim Cook’s comments make no question of that at this point.
-Source claim that the, with iPhone leading the charge for dedicated AR hardware to follow.
+So, we've established Apple’s definitely working on AR software.
+Sources claim that the iPhone 8 will be the big start for Apple’s AR device ambitions, with iPhone leading the charge for dedicated AR hardware to follow.

 But it’s moving fast, and with big teams.
-Apple is said to have , and has purchased multiple AR firms including Tel Aviv's PrimeSense (focused on 3D sensing tech) and RealFace (facial recognition cyber security experts).
+Apple is said to have 1,000 engineers working on an AR project in Israel, and has purchased multiple AR firms including Tel Aviv's PrimeSense (focused on 3D sensing tech) and RealFace (facial recognition cyber security experts).

 It’s also made a .
 According to a report from , Apple has poached a leading employee of Nasa for the project, hiring Jeff Norris, founder of the Mission Operations Innovation Office of Nasa's Jet Propulsion Lab.
 He is said to be working as part of an augmented reality team being headed up by another poached talent, Dolby Labs executive Mike Rockwell.